Explore Our Barcode System API’s

 - Databases: Your database of barcode values against which a scan is validated and can present specific content to the app-user after each scan).
 [Check the Databases API.]

-- Questions: Prompts presented to the app-user to collect associated information after a scan.
+- Questions: Prompts that display to the app-user to collect associated information after a scan.
 [Check the Questions API.]

-2 – To get step-by-step instructions on how to use the website to create Services you can review the best practices articles for various applications.
+2 – To get step-by-step instructions on how to use the website to create Services, review the best practices articles for various applications.

 4 – Unpublished API calls – contact firstname.lastname@example.org for all unpublished calls.

-You cannot create the template itself with this call but you can pre-configure it using the web service and then add the template ID to the service creation API.
-The parameter is “postback_vars_template=58x76xd0d36x57b61”.
-You need to know the Template ID (i.e. “58x76xd0d36x57b61”).
-At this time you have to look that up manually from the website by looking for it in the template URL (i.e. https://secure.codereadr.com/account/scans/templates/58x76xd0d36x57b61/)
+- Note: You cannot create the Export Template itself with this API call.
+However, you can pre-configure the template, using the web service.
+Then, add the template ID to the API call.
+Also, you have to look that up manually from the website by looking for it in the template URL.
+For example, https://secure.codereadr.com/account/scans/templates/e0798bcfb95714fc/.